hyperledger-archives/composer/packages/composer-website/jekylldocs/reference/acl_language.md

 ### Granting network access control

 Network access is granted using the system namespace.
 The system namespace is always `org.hyperledger.composer.system.Network` for network access, and `org.hyperledger.composer.system` for all access.
-The following access control rules gives the **networkControl** participant the authority to use all operations with network commands.
+The following access control rules gives the **NetworkControl** participant the authority to use all operations with network commands.

 ```
-rule networkControlPermission {
+rule NetworkControlPermission {
-  description:  "networkControl can access network commands"
+  description:  "NetworkControl can access network commands"
-  participant: "org.acme.vehicle.auction.networkControl"
+  participant: "org.example.basic.NetworkControl"
   operation: ALL
   resource: "org.hyperledger.composer.system.Network"
   action: ALLOW
 }
 ```